 Industry data bears Naratil out.
 UBS is set to drop out of the top-ten of global bond rankings this quarter from seventh place in the third quarter, according to Thomson Reuters data on quarter-to-date rankings.

-Naratil's comments come as the Swiss bank prepares for what it calls a year of mitigation, as it battens down the hatches for stricter Swiss capital rules meant to induce UBS and Credit Suisse to give up riskier business.
+Naratil's comments come as the Swiss bank prepares for what it calls a year of mitigation, as it battens down the hatches for stricter Swiss capital rules meant to induce UBS and Credit Suisse

 Swiss regulators have topped up international rules set out by Basel regulators, arguing Switzerland has to be better buffered because finance plays an outsize role in the country's economy.